devgaganin/Save-Restricted-Content-Bot-V2/README.md

 - To save from bots send link in this format : `t.me/b/bot_username/message_id` (use plus messenger for message_id)
 - `/batch` - (For owner only) Use this command to save upto 10000 files from a pvt or public restricted channel at once.
 - `/cancel` -  Use this to stop batch
 - Time delay is added to avoid FloodWait and keep user account safe.

+# Try Live Bot
+Bot link - @advance_content_saver_bot

 # Variables

 - `API_ID`